-A small painting, usually a portrait
+A miniature is a small painting, usually a portrait

 Miniatures range from about three centimetres in height to as much as twenty-five centimetres and are painted in watercolour or gouache on vellum, enamel, ivory or, often, a playing card.